qduaty/lazyclicker/README.md

 reduced to a single screen, and those that are almost full screen will be enlarged.
 ## Current status
-The app installs itself for startup and provides a menu option for uninstall.
-Single click on the tray icon triggers windows rearrangement.
-Alternatively, a menu option allows to schedule windows auto-arrangement every second.
-Double click displays a configuration window with one setting: how much windows can be increased.
+- Installs itself for startup and provides a menu option for uninstall
+- Single click on the tray icon triggers windows rearrangement and there is a menu option for bulk minimization
+- Alternatively, a menu option enables windows auto-arrangement and single click toggles bulk minimization
+- Double click displays a settings window
 ## Prerequisities
 - Windows 11 (may work on 10 but was not tested)
 - QtCreator for Qt6 or Visual Studio (2022) for WTL implementation
 ## TODO
-- perhaps add an option to skip the topright corner, so that windows can be raised with clicking
+- maybe add an option to skip the topright corner, so that windows can be raised with clicking
-- test on a big screen and perhaps implement conditional middle-side placement of smallest windows
+- test on a big screen and maybe implement conditional middle-side placement of smallest windows
 - finish implementing corner preservation so that windows do not make meaningless moves
-- implement smart size management so windows that were manually reduced by the user are not increased